abeaumont/icfpc2017/TASKS.md

 * put your ideas here!
 * Brute-force solver for testing on small.
 Make it usable near the end of games as well.
+* minimax+alpha-beta is best search for few moves remaining. how to adapt it for multiple players? is this correct: http://www.cplusplus.com/forum/general/118289/ ?
+* BFS from each mine intially to get vertex distances from nearest-mines (and maybe total distance to mines) (kadoban/cherim)
 * MCTS (monte carlo tree search), code template is in mcts_punter.py, just needs random_playout implemented
 * policy function (move evaluation) using up to about 50 features, optimize weights by self-play
-* possibly can then even guide the MCTS using the policy function (powerful approach)
+* then able to guide the MCTS and/or alpha-beta search using the policy function
-* BFS to find nearest mine and shortest path to it
-* Greedy rules based on how valuable each river is.
-Probably doomed unless we come up with clever rules.
 * tit for tat: try a symmetric strategy (nim-like)
 * should we limit the opponent's opportunities as much as possible?
+* greedy

 ### Greedy Ideas

 * Do a BFS from each mine, labeling each node as its squared distance from the mine.
 Then during gameplay, we try to obtain the highest value nodes
+* Make an optimal play at each step by score
-* Make an optimal play at each step -- just need score-so-far for this
+* Make an optimal play at each step by score+mineDistance
 * Make a greedy algorithm that has tuneable co-efficients for optimizing

 ### River Features for an unclaimed river
 * go nuts here with ideas, because we could use up to about 50 features
+* (can probably afford n times BFS)
 * -- any indicator that hints anything about how valuable a river might be

 1. couldntPossiblyConnectToAMine/orphaned/unreachable? -- able to detect/rule out using BFS/DFS